near/NEPs/specs/Standards/MultiToken/Enumeration.md

 //    representing the starting index of tokens to return
 // * `limit`: the maximum number of tokens to return
 //
-// Returns an array of BaseTokenMetadata objects, as described above, and an empty array if there are no tokens function mt_base_token_metadata(
+// Returns an array of MTBaseTokenMetadata objects, as described above, and an empty array if there are no tokens function mt_tokens_base_metadata_all(
   from_index: string | null,
   limit: number | null
   ): BaseTokenMetadata[]